tkshimada0912/aliyun/aliyuncli-ecs.md

     "ImageId": "centos5u8_64_40G_aliaegis_20160120.vhd",
 ```

-**Issue**: I am curious whether the results above means that `I can't create an ECS instance running CentOS in Shanghai`?
+I am curious whether the results above means that `I can't create an ECS instance running CentOS in Shanghai`?
 The answer is **NO**.
 From the web console of `int.aliyun.com`, I was able to create it!
 So it seems like `aliyuncli` doesn't give us the correct information.

-## Try creating a new security group
+### Try creating a new security group
 Create an empty security group in order to create the new instance.
 We can get back to configure it later:
 ```
 aliyuncli ecs CreateSecurityGroup